jtheisen/moldinium/readme.md

 ### Separation of Concerns

-The three components *baking* (type creation), *tracking* and *injection* are do not depend on each other and could as well each have their own library.
+The three components *baking* (type creation), *tracking* and *injecting* do not depend on each other and could as well each have their own library.
 The source layout is this:

 - Common *-utilities usable by all three components*